Agame7k/Timelapse-project/README.md

 - ⏱️ Scheduled capture every 30 minutes
 - 🔔 Configurable Discord notifications
 - 📊 System monitoring and statistics
-- 📝 Timesheet tracking and statistics
+- 📝 Timesheet tracking and statistics (with reminder at your choice (mine is 1:25 PM)

 ## Requirements